Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 A more collaborative way of working requires both parties to recognize the value that investing their time and effort will bring.
 Whereas simply sharing a forecast is one-way communication, Collaborative Planning, Forecasting, and Replenishment (CPFR) is true two-way communication.
 A good planning system helps by providing reliable projections of future purchase orders, analytical tools to understand potential changes and issues, as well as a platform or portal for the collaboration itself.

-Ideally, retailers can simply give their suppliers access to a view of their projected demand, plans for purchase order placements, and data on promotions, seasons, events, etc., to which suppliers can then add their own view.
-Combining a supplier’s holistic view into their categories and products with a retailer’s understanding of your business and marketing activities like this ultimately results in a more accurate overall plan.
+Ideally, retailers can give their suppliers access to their projected demand, plans for purchase order placements, and data on promotions, seasons, events, etc., to which suppliers can then add their own views.
+Combining a supplier’s holistic view of their categories and products with a retailer’s understanding of your business and marketing activities like this ultimately results in a more accurate overall plan.

 Best-in-class planning systems can support this kind of collaboration by providing a platform that can take in multiple forecast types, alert users to any differences, allow users to edit plans, and finally, disaggregate the agreed plan to whatever level of detail is needed—whether stores, products, or days—to support operational execution.